gtfierro/giles2/archiver/SECURITY.md

 func GetEphemeralKey(user Username, password Password, valid Duration) -> EphemeralKey

 need to add/remove roles and permissions to a stream.
 Also need to cache permissions for the ephemeral key? not sure here

+### Ephemeral Key Permissions Matching

+Transport security can probably be handled later, as long as the notion of what we want to do is baked into the design.
+Right snow, I need to think think about the "hot path" in which we receive a message with an ephemeral key attached, and need to process that message so that it matches streams that the key is allowed to access.

+We store a 3-way relation in the database: UUID, Role, Permission

+When we execute something against the metadata store, it will return all matching streams.
+We then filter these streams after the query.
+Obviously, we'd want to cache the results of the permissions lookup so that we don't have to keep going back to the database to see if we have permission to read that stream.
+But how do we cache this?
+Do I store a golang map? the 3-way relations?